-The City of Rogers conducted the Action Plan process in accordance with their adopted Citizen Participation Plan to formulate the 2021 Annual Action Plan.
-Discussion of the Community Development Block Grant (CDBG) Program process started in August 2020.
-Applications were accepted between August 25, 2020 and October 2, 2020.
-The City encouraged participation by low and moderate-income persons particularly those living in slum and blighted areas of the City, as defined by the Department of Housing and Urban Development (HUD), and in areas where CDBG funds are proposed to be used.
+The City of Rogers conducted the Action Plan process in accordance with their adopted Citizen Participation Plan to formulate the 2022 Annual Action Plan.
+Discussion of the Community Development Block Grant (CDBG) Program process started in August 2021.
+Applications were accepted between August 5, 2021 and October 7, 2021.
+The City encouraged participation by low and moderate-income persons particularly those living in slum and blighted areas of the City, as defined by the Department of Housing and Urban Development (HUD) and in areas where CDBG funds are proposed to be used.
 The City took steps to encourage participation of all its residents, including minorities and non-English speaking persons, as well as persons with disabilities.
 The City is able to provide translation for our Spanish speaking population.
 All meetings were conducted in buildings that were accessible to persons with disabilities.
 The City, on an annual basis, will make available to residents, public agencies and other interested parties, information that includes the amount of assistance the City expects to receive, including specific grant funds and available unspent prior year funds.
 The City will also disclose the range of activities undertaken and the amount of funding for each activity.
 The City has posted the Citizen Participation Plan as well as the current Consolidated and Action Plans on the City's website in hopes of generating more participation.
 All information received in this process is used to help develop all City plans associated with CDBG.

-A Public Hearing was held August 25, 2020 for the purpose of obtaining view of citizens, public agencies and other interested parties that will or may be affected by the 2021 Program Year Action Plan.
-Another Public Hearing was held April 30, 2021 to allow public review and comments on the 2021 draft Action Plan and a comment period was held from May 1, 2021 through May 30, 2021.
+A Public Hearing was held August 5, 2021 for the purpose of obtaining views of residents, public agencies, and other interested parties that will or may be affected by the 2022 Program Year Action Plan.
+Another Public Hearing was held July 5 2022 to allow public review and comments on the 2022 draft Action Plan, and an amendment to the 2018-2022 2018-2022 Consolidated Plan and 2021 Action Plan.
+A comment period was held from July 5, 2022 through August 3, 2022.
 The draft was also available on the City of Rogers' website and at City Hall.
-A notice was published in the Northwest Arkansas Democrat/Gazette and on the City's website on April 23, 2021.
+A notice was published in the Northwest Arkansas Democrat/Gazette and on the City's website on June 26, 2022.